-Having extremely high resolution displays and image sensors creates a new set of challenges for system designers.
-There are many challenges involved in transporting such huge amounts of data to and from displays and image sensors in these applications.
+Having extremely high-resolution displays and image sensors creates a new set of challenges for system designers.

 The above graphic shows how copper cable length decreases as the data rate increases.
 In contrast, the length of optical cables is not limited no matter how high the data rate.

 The above graphic shows copper cable thickness (and therefore weight) increases with data rate.
-In contrast, optical cable thickness remains the same (ultra-thin) no matter how high the data rate.
+In contrast, optical cable thickness remains the same (ultra-thin, one fiber is usually 250 um in diameter) no matter how high the data rate.

 Copper cables are available for this new generation of high-speed interfaces, but they are thick, heavy, bulky, and limited to about 1 meter in length.
-This is not acceptable to consumers.
+This is not well accepted by consumers.
 The copper cable has reached its limits and a new solution is required.

 Signal Losses in Copper Cables Increase as the Data Rate Increases

 For a given length and wire thickness of copper cables, the signal loss increases dramatically as the data rate increases.
 At a certain data rate, there is actually no usable signal coming out of the end of the cable!
 This can be mitigated to some extent by using pre-emphasis and equalization techniques, such as those built into the HDMI, DisplayPort, and USB standards.
 However, as the data rate increases, these techniques become ineffective.
 The only solution is to increase the thickness (AWG) of the copper wires used inside the cable to compensate for the signal loss.
 This causes the copper cable to become thicker, heavier, and less flexible and also increases the cost of the cable.
 As an example, a copper cable operating at 10 Gbps or 12 Gbps can easily be up to 8 mm in diameter with a cable length of only 3 m or less.